Risk analysis, HAZOP

 The HAZOP methodology is used to identify potential hazards and causes of (production) deviations in technical systems.
 We put together an interdisciplinary team of experts to meet your specific requirements, organize the documents and moderate the analysis meeting.
 In addition, we also offer to update your as-built documentation.

-You benefit from the systematic procedure according to the British Standard (BS IEC 61882), which we follow in carrying out the HAZOP studies.
-We systematically investigate all deviations from the target state and their consequences.
-Subsequently, we document the results and derive recommendations for increasing the safety of your processes.
+You benefit from the systematic procedure in accordance with the British Standard (BS IEC 61882), which we follow when carrying out HAZOP studies.
+We systematically examine all deviations from the target state and their consequences.
+We then document the results and derive recommendations for improving the safety of your processes.
 We are also happy to support you in implementing these recommendations.

 Hazard assessment